 Our UHF Net is managed by SARC Member Darryl VA7CQD.
 This is not a conversational net.
 Just check in, exchange signal reports, ensure your UHF equipment is working correctly, and get on with your evening.

-Last Sunday of every month at 19:30 local Surrey time
+Last Thursday of each month at 7:30 pm local Surrey time.

 Our 220 Net is managed by SARC Member Shawn VE7BD.
 This is not a conversational net.
 Just check in, exchange signal reports, ensure your 220 equipment is working correctly, and get on with your evening.